 Rachel Naughtin believes that teaching and performing go hand in hand.
 Since moving to Lawrence, Kansas, in 2013, Rachel has become an active performer and educator in the area.
 She currently teaches elementary general music and musical theatre classes in Lawrence while continuing to pursue a performance career and maintain a thriving private voice studio.
 Rachel has sung with Te Deum Chamber Choir, Lawrence Opera Theatre, Kansas City Opera Institute, and the Kansas City Chorale.
 In 2013, Rachel completed a M.M. in Vocal Performance at the University of Missouri.
 There, she had a voice teaching assistantship and performed the role of Despina in Mozart’s Così fan tutte, among other roles.
 Rachel earned her B.M. with majors in Vocal Performance & Choral/General Music Education from Lawrence University Conservatory of Music (2011).
 She has performed repertoire spanning five-centuries and welcomes the opportunity to explore new music.

-Lacey Gladden Fayette native, is in her fourth year of teaching K-12 Vocal Music in the Glasgow and New Franklin school districts.
+Lacey Gladden Fayette native, just finished her fifth year of teaching K-12 Vocal Music in the Glasgow School District.
 She holds a Bachelor’s degree in Vocal Performance from Central Methodist University as well as a Master’s degree in Voice from the University of Kansas.
 She enjoys teaching private voice, flute, and piano to students in central Missouri.
 Lacey has been a featured soloist on several concerts and recitals throughout her career, and has performed many roles with the Opera Theatre at Central Methodist University and the University of Kansas, including Pamina in The Magic Flute, Yum-Yum in The Mikado, Patience in Patience, Lucy in The Telephone, Mabel in Pirates of Penzance, Mariane in Tartuffe, Rapunzel in Into the Woods, April in Company, Countess Almaviva in Le nozze di Figaro,and Fiordiligi in Così fan tutte.
-Outside of teaching and singing, her most important job is being a mom to Clay David.
+She will be featured as Sister Mary Amnesia in Fayette Area Community Theatre’s production of Nunsense this summer.
+Lacey and her husband, Benjamin, reside in Fayette and outside of teaching and singing, her most important job is being a mom to Clay David.